Growing Faith: Children and Adolescents

 Additional Materials Needed

-Everything you need for this course is provided on the course web site -- review the reading for the course now.
+Everything you need for this course is provided on the course web site.

 A participant can expect to spend an average of approximately 4 hours each week.
 This commitment includes both the assigned reading and interaction online.